phone-icon 02 4249 2860

 While the exact cause of eczema remains unknown, several factors may contribute to its development, including:

-• Genetics: Eczema runs in families, suggesting a genetic predisposition to the condition.
+• Genetics: Eczema often runs in families, suggesting a genetic predisposition to the condition.
 Individuals with a family history of eczema, asthma, or allergies may have an increased risk of developing eczema themselves.

 Symptoms of Eczema: